widmogrod/zf2-rest-api-documentator/README.md

-# REST API Documentator for Zend Framework 2
+# Module generating REST API documentation
 ## Introduction

 This module allow to create quick documentation of your REST API